13 Brands That Give Back For An Ethical Shopping High

 As one of our favorite slow fashion brands who happens to also be one of the best clothing brands that give back, tentree supports Mother Earth by planting ten trees with every purchase.

 The trees are planted specifically in areas in need of reforestation.
-The trees also help developing communities by providing employment opportunities, ecosystem support, and food.
+The trees also help developing local communities by providing employment opportunities, ecosystem support, and food.

 Did we mention they’re Climate Neutral, too?